 95% of the Grouse you will see will be Ruffed Grouse.
 There are Spruce Grouse and Sharp Tailed Grouse (Sharptails) but they are more common farther west and rare in our part of Northwestern Ontario.
 Ruffed Grouse are very common and you will see them everywhere.

 For your own safety grouse hunters need to wear hunter orange during big game rifle season.
 It needs to be solid hunter orange and amount to 200 square inches, which is a cap and vest.

-In 2017 a non-resident small game license $120.93 in Canadian funds - subject to change
+A non-resident small game license $123.76 in Canadian funds and can be purhased at camp - subject to change